marius-wieschollek/passwords-webextension/Contributing.md

 2. Execute the synchronisation action in the extension interface
 3. Network activity should appear in the "Network" tab
 4. Failed requests should be logged in the "Console"

-### Tasks for starters
-You can always help translating the app.
-The translation files can be found in `src/platform/generic/_locales/<language>`.
-Use the english language for reference.